 If you change your name by deed or by making a statutory declaration, your conveyancer can arrange for your name to be amended at HM Land Registry.
 You will need to show the relevant documents to your conveyancer.

-If you inherit property, an ‘assent’ will need to be prepared.
-The change must be registered at HM Land Registry by producing a copy of the Grant of Representation (Probate or Letters of Administration) relating to the estate of the person who has died.
+When you inherit a property and decide to keep it, you will have to transfer the ownership from the deceased’s name into your name, this process is classed as an ‘assent transfer’.
+This transfer is then carried out by a Solicitor, who would get all the relevant documents prepared and lodged with the HM Land Registry.
+This would include lodging a copy of the Grant of Representation (Probate or Letters of Administration) relating to the deceased’s estate with it.
 A fee is payable to HM Land Registry for changing the name on the title deed following an inheritance.
 The fee payable depends on the value of the property.

 If a new trustee of trust property is appointed, the Deed of Appointment must be registered at HM Land Registry.
 A fee is payable to HM Land Registry when a new trustee is appointed.